Læsø Artist in Residence

 Kunsten Museum of Modern Art Aalborg, Museum Jorn in Silkeborg, Læsø Museum, The Danish Art Workshops (DAW) in Copenhagen, ‘Bangsbohave’ – Asger Jorn’s former artist’s retreat on the island of Læsø, The Royal Danish Academy of Fine Arts, Schools of Visual Arts in Copenhagen, HDK-Valand – Academy of Art and Design in Gothenburg, Sweden and The Art Academy at the University of Bergen, Norway.

-Læsø AiR receives the kind support of
+In 2023 Læsø AiR receives the kind support of

-The application deadline for the 2022 Læsø AiR residencies is 1 April 2022
+The application deadline for residencies in 2025:

 - Use of the studio and accommodation in Per Kirkeby’s ideal, beautiful, authentic artist’s retreat, ‘Haabet’, on the island of Læsø, in its beautifully scenic seaside setting.